Learn languages naturally with fresh, real content!

 flag Eight states and DIRECTV sue to block Nexstar’s $6.2B purchase of TEGNA, citing antitrust concerns and threats to local news and competition.

-flag Eight U.S. states and DIRECTV have sued to block Nexstar Media Group’s $6.2 billion acquisition of TEGNA, arguing the merger would violate antitrust laws by concentrating broadcast media ownership, reducing competition, and harming consumers. flag The states claim the deal would increase pay-TV prices, weaken local news, and diminish media diversity, particularly in major markets like Phoenix, Atlanta, and Buffalo, where Nexstar and TEGNA already operate competing stations. flag The combined entity would reach 80% of U.S. households, far exceeding the FCC’s 39% ownership cap, requiring a regulatory change. flag While FCC Chair Brendan Carr and former President Donald Trump support the merger, the lawsuit seeks to halt it, citing risks to local journalism and consumer choice. flag The case is pending in federal court.
+Eight U.S. states and DIRECTV have sued to block Nexstar Media Group’s $6.2 billion acquisition of TEGNA, claiming the merger would violate antitrust laws by concentrating broadcast media ownership, reducing competition, and harming consumers.
+The lawsuit argues the deal could raise pay-TV prices, weaken local news, and diminish media diversity in key markets like Phoenix, Atlanta, and Buffalo, where Nexstar and TEGNA already compete.
+The combined company would reach 80% of U.S. households—well above the FCC’s 39% ownership limit—requiring regulatory approval.
+While FCC Chair Brendan Carr and former President Trump support the merger, the case remains pending in federal court.